tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle WebLogic Server Security Management

 The Oracle WebLogic Server security features provide end-to-end security for applications on the WebLogic server.
-The Oracle WebLogic Server Security Management plug-in provides processes to work with WebLogic Server security
+The Oracle WebLogic Server Security Management plug-in provides processes to work with WebLogic Server security configurations.
+Steps are provided to create and manage role mappers, roles, realms, and authentication providers.

 ---